redgeneLauren/HTMLcourse-sample/Content/Attributes/EditedAttributes.q.md

 /// type=CR, answer=[tests/Attributes/CreateDocumentTest.html]

-Write an HTML document with a title `Attributes Practice` using the element `<title></title>` with an attribute that sets the display tool tip label as `lesson 3`.
-Then, output a heading text `Code Wisdom From Programming Wisdom` using the `<h1></h1>` element with attributes that sets the heading text at the center, font-size 30px, font-color green and font-family courier.
+Write an HTML document with a title `Attributes Practice` using the element `<title></title>` with a title attribute that sets the display tool tip label as `lesson 3`.
+Then, output a heading text `Code Wisdom From Programming Wisdom` using the element `<h1></h1>` with color attribute that sets the text color to red.
 Next, output a paragraph text `You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.” - John Romero`  with attributes that sets the paragraph text at the center, font-size 20px and font-family courier.
+It's logic-based creativity.” - John Romero`  with a color attribute that sets the text color to green.
 Execute the program to view the result.

 ```html